maggit/futureproject.github.com/about/_posts/2015-10-1-our-mission.md

 theme: purple centered
 status: draft
 ---

-## We transform schools into places that unleash the passion and purpose of everyone inside them.
+## We work with educators and students across the country to transform schools into places that unlock the potential of everyone inside them.

 ![We transform schools](/img/mission-kamey.png)